gopi1216-zz/dailyNotes/HTML & CSS.md

-# Daily HTML and CSS Notes
+# HTML and CSS docs

 ## Open modal in Bootstrap :
 ```js